BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/Redirects.md

 ?>
 ```

 This code initiates session handling and copies the statement from the session data into the `$statement` variable.
+The special `?? ""` syntax says that if `$_SESSION['statement']` is `null` (has not been set) then an empty string will be substituted.

 Now edit the `<p>` element to read as follows: